o3de/o3de.org/content/docs/contributing/to-code/git-workflow.md

 Now, you're ready to do some work!
 After you've made some changes and saved your work, it's time to submit it as a pull request (PR) for review.

+1. (Optional): First, depending on how much time has passed since your branch was initially created, you might want to merge the latest from `upstream/development` into your branch.
+This will ensure your changes don't conflict with any other recent code commits, and also gives your automated review (AR) the best chance of success the closer your branch is to the latest development snapshot.

+    You can do this with the following commands (**Check which branch you are on with `git branch` first!**):

+    ```bash
+    git fetch upstream --all
+    git pull
+    ```

-1. First, stage (add) the new or modified code files, commit your changes, and submit a pull request to your fork (origin) with the following commands. (**Check which branch you are on with `git branch` first!**):
+1. Next, stage (add) the new or modified code files, commit your changes, and submit a pull request to your fork (origin) with the following commands. (**Check which branch you are on with `git branch` first!**):

     ```bash
     git add .